Originalism Summer Seminar

 • Current law students who will have completed their first year of law school by the start of the program or recent graduates (within 5 years); PhD candidates are also eligible

-• Interest in a judicial clerkship is not required, but is preferred
+• Interest in a judicial clerkship is not required but is preferred

 Learn About the Seminar

-2023 Summer Seminar Highlights
+2024 Summer Seminar Highlights

 • Meeting with Associate Justice of the Supreme Court: Neil Gorsuch

-• Originalism Summer Seminar Alumni Clerk Panel
+• Originalism Summer Seminar Alumni Panel

 • Originalism Applied: Research Project with Professor Mark Moller